Antidepressants for Migraine Headaches

 Antidepressant medicines, which are usually used to treat depression, can be effective in preventing migraine headaches.
 Antidepressants have some pain-relieving properties and may reduce duration and frequency of headaches.
 Antidepressants are also used to improve sleep problems.

-Other tricyclic antidepressants may be tried if you do not respond well to amitriptyline or nortriptyline.
+Other antidepressants may be tried if you do not respond well to amitriptyline or nortriptyline.
 The choice of antidepressant to treat your migraines may depend on your ability to tolerate the side effects of the medicine.

 Side effects of tricyclic antidepressants include: